From Ice Dams

-- Self-sealing composite membrane consisting of modified bituminous coated material, commonly known as Eave Protection Membrane, or Ice & Water Membrane
+Self-sealing composite membrane consisting of modified bituminous coated material, commonly known as Eave Protection Membrane, or Ice & Water Membrane

 For proper application of the eave material, consult the eave protection material manufacturer's recommendations.

-NOTE: Although the Building Code only requires the eave protection material extends 900 mm from the edge of the roof up the roof slope, to a minimum of 300 mm (12 in.) beyond the interior wall, a minimum of 600 mm (24 in.) is recommended for best ice dam protection.
-Where icing conditions are severe, extending eave protection 1 m (40 in.) beyond the interior wall is recommended.
+NOTE: The Building Code requires that the eave protection material extends 900 mm from the edge of the roof up the roof slope, to a minimum of 300 mm (12 in.) beyond the interior wall, but a minimum of 600 mm (24 in.) is recommended for better ice dam protection.
+Where icing conditions are severe, extending eave protection 1 m (40 in.) beyond the interior wall is the best option.

 The information contained in this bulletin is for general education and is not intended to replace advice from a qualified contractor or direction on usage/installation from the manufacturer.
 Consumers should be aware of the safety hazards associated with work on roofs and, before doing so themselves, should consider following CASMA s advice of using qualified contractors.
 This bulletin may be reproduced with permission on condition that it be reproduced in whole, unedited, with attribution of copyright to CASMA.